Royal Canadian International Circus: May 2022

-The Royal Canadian Family Circus is a traditional travelling circus that brings circus entertainment to cities across Canada.
-They do not use animals in the show and the performers come from all over the world.
+The Royal Canadian International Circus is a traditional travelling circus that brings exceptional acts to cities across Canada.
+They do not use exotic animals in the show and the performers come from all over the world.
 Some families have been circus performers for generations!
-The ringmaster, Joseph Dominik Bauer, born to Swiss parents, is an 8th generation circus performer who made his own debut in the circus at age three in Osaka, Japan.
+The ringmaster, Joseph Dominik Bauer, born to Swiss parents, is a 9th generation circus performer who made his own debut in the circus at age three in Osaka, Japan.
 (I tried to remind myself that he was a pro, but I still couldn’t watch his performance on the Wheel of Destiny.)

 Beyond the excellent circus acts, the circus offers a complete experience.
-Pony rides and face painting are available to purchase before the show and during intermission, or you could get a picture with an albino boa constrictor.
-(It was so still at first, my kids argued whether it was real.
-They were convinced when they saw its flickering tongue.)
-Classic circus snacks abound, with popcorn, doughnuts, candy apples, and cotton candy tempting the kids.
+Pony rides and face painting are available to purchase before the show and during intermission.
+Classic circus snacks abound, with popcorn, doughnuts, snow cones, and cotton candy tempting the kids.
 And the adults.

 The cacophony of sounds and smells, the flashing lights, and the intimate nature of spectators joined under the big top take you to another world, if only for an evening.
 And through all the commotion, the performers continued with the incredible, dedicated concentration that helped develop their impressive acts.